Guava Cheese Pastries (Cuban Pastelitos de Guayaba y Queso)

 Instructions

-- Preheat oven to 400ºF.
-Line a cookie sheet with parchment paper.
-Set aside.
+- Preheat the oven to 400ºF.
+Line a baking sheet with parchment paper and set aside.

-- Bake for 20-25 minutes or until golden brown.
-Serve immediately and enjoy!
+- Bake for 20–25 minutes, until puffed and golden brown.
+Serve warm and enjoy!

 Used to live in Miami years ago.
 Miss some of the Cuban food and pastries.
 Love guava and cream cheese together.
 Went to Publix and got a guava and cream cheese pastry, boy it was so good but not enough guava and cream cheese.
 Found some Cuban crackers and guava paste as I had some cream cheese at home.
 Now I see this recipe and I can make my own pastry now.